opsschool/curriculum/boot_process_101.rst

 * Hard Drives
 * A Network

-We'll be discussing the first four options.
+We'll cover the first four options here.
 There's another section that deals with booting over the network.

 Once the BIOS has identified which drive it should attempt to boot from, it